VadymSachenko/TechWriteIt/docs/cleanmymac-x/cleanmymac-x-assistant-article-review.md

 ## Highlighting and word choice

-If you wnat tohighlight a word or phrase, use *italics*.
+If you want to highlight a word or phrase, use *italics*.
 For details about the rule, in [Apple Style Guide](https://support.apple.com/en-lk/guide/applestyleguide/apsg346ef241/1.0/web/1.0), see "italics (n.), italic (adj.)".

 Also, do not use *hover over*; use *hold the pointer over* instead.
 For details about the rule, in [Apple Style Guide](https://support.apple.com/guide/applestyleguide/h-apsg9dac5903/1.0/web/1.0), see "hover (v.)".